greg-js/arch-wiki-md-repo/wiki/_content/english/PC Engines.md

 ## apu2c4

-This document describes how to install Arch Linux to the SSD via a SD card.
+This document describes how to install Arch Linux to the SSD via an SD card or USB flash drive.

 ### Hardware